2016lisali/jacks_garden/README.md

 Jack's Garden is an online plant store which was created with react and react-bootstrap.

+The customer can register, login, logout to the site, view products, add product to the cart and place online orders.

 You can find the backend code of this project on [https://github.com/2016lisali/jacks_garden_server](https://github.com/2016lisali/jacks_garden_server) and the admin panel code on [https://github.com/2016lisali/jacks_garden_admin_panel](https://github.com/2016lisali/jacks_garden_admin_panel)

 ![Product Name Screen Shot](https://github.com/2016lisali/lisali/blob/main/public/assets/jacks_garden_responsive.jpg)